radekg/yugabyte-db-multi-tenant-paas-demo/README.md

 psql "host=localhost port=35432 dbname=yugabyte user=yugabyte" -f sql-wipe-tenant1.sql
 ```

-Place the TServers in the blacklist.
-This will prevent the remote bootstrap subsystem from further communication with the TServers which we want to remove.
+Place TServers in the blacklist.
+This will prevent the remote bootstrap subsystem from further communication with TServers which we want to remove.

 ```sh
 docker exec -ti yb-master-n1 /bin/bash -c \